 A Senior Citizen Student is a legal resident of South Carolina who has attained the age of 60 may attend classes in accordance with SC Code of Laws.

-Students with Disability-ADA
+There is no charge for tuition but college fees still apply.

-Services for students with disabilities are available to assist students who request such services and have a documented disability.
+Students with Disability-ADA Disability services are available to assist students who request such services and have a documented disability.
 TCL offers direct services as well as referrals to the Commission of the Blind, Vocational Rehabilitation and other community resources.
-To ensure the quality and availability of services, the College requests that students with disabilities notify the counselor in the Student Success Center of any necessary accommodations at least 30 working days prior to the first day of class, if possible.
+To ensure the quality and availability of services, the College requests that students with disabilities notify the ADA Coordinator of any necessary accommodations at least 30 working days prior to the first day of class, if possible.